girlscript/winter-of-contributing/Frontend_Web_Development_React_Angular_Vue/React/Week 9/Testing in React.md

 There are a few ways to test React components and applications.

+- **Rendering Component Trees**:
-- **Rendering component trees**: in a simplified test environment and asserting on their output.
+  This testing method involves testing out React components by rendering the component trees in a Simplified test environment and providing assertions on their expected outputs.

-- **End-to-End Tests**:
-  Running a complete app in a realistic browser environment (also known as “end-to-end” tests).
-  This documentation section focuses on testing strategies for the first case.
-While full end-to-end tests can be very useful to prevent regressions to important workflows, such tests are not concerned with React components in particular, and are out of the scope of this section.

 - **Test-Driven Development**:
   Test-Driven Development is a development process in which tests are written for tasks before writing the code to implement those tasks.
 These tests can check for different scenarios and edge cases as well.